cathydutton/Bear/README.md

 # Bear

-Bear is my starting point for a static projects, it includes a Gulp workflow with Sass, JavaScript and PostCSS.
+Bear is a starting point for a static projects, it includes a Gulp workflow with Sass, JavaScript and PostCSS.
 All http requests are versioned and critical styling is inlined.

 ## Features